 The challenges of going to scale

 Models of delivering services to children and families that work in a pilot project or small geographical area will not necessarily work at scale.
-Challenges include training new staff; adapting to new contexts, and populations who may have different needs or expectations; maintaining a consistent level of quality; finding synergies and avoiding overlaps with existing large-scale services; and building political support and popular demand to ensure sustainability.
+Challenges include training new staff; adapting to new contexts and new populations who may have different needs or expectations; maintaining a consistent level of quality; finding synergies and avoiding overlaps with existing large-scale services; and building political support and popular demand to ensure sustainability.

 A training course for professionals

-Based on successes in Brazil
+Why we started this - based on successes in Brazil